timegated/liri-node-app/README.md

 the name of the artist,
 the name of the album,
 and year album was released
+You can add the name of the artist to the song if you type the song name in and it does not return what you had in mind.
 **************************************
 **'concert-this' (-name of artist-):** will return the locations the artist will be performing: